kalbfled/jit-geometry/README.md

 ## Proof of Concept

+**NOTE: This demo is outdated.
+See the latest at https://www.buildtheoasis.com.**

 This repository implements a simple proof of concept for on demand delivery of a 3D scene, and it should work with any recent web browser except Internet Explorer.
 It targets laptops, desktops, or any other device with a keyboard and sizable display.

 [LIVE DEMO](http://www.purdone.com/dave/visdemo/)